Harrah's

 Beginner Games or Classes?
 Nope, but they get a lot of newbies and the dealers will help you catch up.
 Still, we don't recommend this for a beginner's room.

 How Crowded is the Room?
-With twelve tables and the poker boom fading, there is usually not much of a wait.
+There are 12 tables and usually not much of a wait.
 They have a computerized wait list, but you'll rarely be on it longer than 20 minutes.

 Comps?
 Harrah's typical $1 an hour plus points on your Harrah's card to help you gain some fancy status.